-993 vii.
-Multicultural Greek Fraternal Council (MGFC) 994 a.
-Multicultural Greek Fraternity Council (MGFC) shall receive advising (organizational guidance, 995 996 staff support, financial, etc.) and programmatic collaboration from the Sorority and Fraternity Life (SFL).
-997 b.
-Shall provide a description of how funds are allocated to each organization under their umbrella 998 APPENDIX C: GUIDELINES FOR THE ALLOCATION OF THE 999 STUDENT ASSEMBLY INFRASTRUCTURE FUND 1000 Section 1: Preamble 1001 The Student Assembly (the Assembly), is charged with the allocation of the Student Assembly Infrastructure Fund 1002 (SAIF).
-Applications for funding provided by the SAIF must be reviewed annually by the SAIF Committee and are subject to overview by the Appropriations Committee.
-1004 Section 2: Sources of Funding 1005 By the first of November of every year, the annual pay out of the SAF endowment fund will be transferred into the 1006 SAIF under the Student Disbursement Account of the Assembly.
-1007 Section 3: Closing of Account at Year End 1008 1009 By the last regularly scheduled Student Assembly meeting of the fall semester, the chair of the SAIFC will deliver a report to the Assembly of all funds, committed, spent and unspent, remaining in the SAIF Disbursement Account.
-1010 Section 4: Definitions 1011 The following terms, which appear frequently in this Appendix, shall be defined as follows: 1012 A. Organization: a registered Independent or University organization that has authorization to receive funding.
-1013 B. Application: the request to receive a funding award from the SAIF for a project or initiative.
-1014 C. Applicant: any individual student, group of students, organization, or group of organizations who submits an 1015 application to receive a funding award from the SAIF.
-D. SAEC: Student Activities Evading Commission, a committee of the Student Accomply, as outlined in the l016 l017 D. SAFC: Student Activities Funding Commission, a committee of the Student Assembly, as outlined in the Student Assembly Bylaws.
-1018 E. Byline funding: line item funding that comes directly from the SAF as described under Appendix A of the 1019 Student Assembly Charter.
-1020 F. Appropriations Committee: a committee of the Student Assembly, as outlined in the Student Assembly 1021 Bylaws.
-1022 Section 5: Purpose 1023 The purpose of the SAIF is to financially support projects and/or initiatives that improve infrastructure or facilities 1024 on campus that contribute to the undergraduate experience of Cornell students.
+APPENDIX C: GUIDELINES FOR THE ALLOCATION OF THE STUDENT ASSEMBLY INFRASTRUCTURE FUND

+Section 1: Preamble

+- 1211 The Student Assembly (the Assembly), is charged with the allocation of the Student Assembly Infrastructure Fund - 1212 (SAIF).
+Applications for funding provided by the SAIF must be reviewed annually by the SAIF Committee and are - subject to overview by the Appropriations Committee.

+Section 2: Sources of Funding

+- By the first of November of every year, the annual pay out of the SAF endowment fund will be transferred into the - 1216 SAIF under the Student Disbursement Account of the Assembly.

+Section 3: Closing of Account at Year End

+- By the last regularly scheduled Student Assembly meeting of the fall semester, the chair of the SAIFC will deliver a - report to the Assembly of all funds, committed, spent and unspent, remaining in the SAIF Disbursement Account.

+Section 4: Definitions

+- The following terms, which appear frequently in this Appendix, shall be defined as follows: - A. Organization: a registered Independent or University organization that has authorization to receive funding. - B. Application: the request to receive a funding award from the SAIF for a project or initiative. - C. Applicant: any individual student, group of students, organization, or group of organizations who submits an application to receive a funding award from the SAIF. - D. SAFC: Student Activities Funding Commission, a committee of the Student Assembly, as outlined in the Student Assembly Bylaws. - E. Byline funding: line item funding that comes directly from the SAF as described under Appendix A of the Student Assembly Charter. - F. Appropriations Committee: a committee of the Student Assembly, as outlined in the Student Assembly Bylaws.

+Section 5: Purpose

+- 1233 The purpose of the SAIF is to financially support projects and/or initiatives that improve infrastructure or facilities - on campus that contribute to the undergraduate experience of Cornell students.